daviddao/deep-autonomous-driving-papers/README.md

 #### Query-Efficient Imitation Learning for End-to-End Autonomous Driving (J Zhang, K Cho, 2016)

 > A human driver (reference policy) cannot cover all situations in data.
 This paper introduces imitation learning for AD, where a CNN learns a primary policy and together with the reference policy iterate to generate more data.
+Approach based on DAgger
 > A safety policy, estimated by an additional FCN, predicts, if it is safe for a NN to drive.
+Evaluated on TORCS only.

 > - Architecture: 6-layer CNN, 2 layer FCN
 > - Input: 160x72 image (simulated in TORCS), Conv5
 > - Output: Steering angle, safe/unsafe

 #### Watch This: Scalable Cost-Function Learning for Path Planning in Urban Environments (M Wulfmeier, DZ Wang, I Posner, IROS16 Best Student Paper)

 > Extends Maximum Entropy Inverse RL by using a multi-scale F-CNN architecture trained on 25000 trajectories.
-The trained network is robust towards sensor miscalibration and outperforms hand-designed features
+The trained network is robust towards sensor miscalibration and outperforms hand-designed features.
+Evaluated on real-world data.

 > - Architecture: 9-layer Fully-CNN with Max Pool and Multi-Scale Architecture
 > - Input: 15m long trajectories on a 2D based 50x50m static map with 0.25m resolution (LIDAR)